n-grubb/noahgrubb.com/src/site/projects/bonnevaux.md

     }, 2000);
 </script>

-This content block above is a great example, and a block we are particularly proud of.
-It looks great on all screen sizes and is really versatile for us to be used many times on the site through various block options.
+This content block above is a great example and a block we are particularly proud of.
+It looks great on all screen sizes and is versatile enough to be used many times on the site through various block options.

 <figure class="screenshot feature">
     <img src="/images/bv-donation-pages.png" title="A donation page on the Bonnevaux site" alt="A donation page on the Bonnevaux site" />
     <figcaption>A donation page on the Bonnevaux site. <a href="https://bonnevauxwccm.org/donation/retreat-center/" target="_blank">See the full page</a></figcaption>
 </figure>

-The Gutenberg editor has allowed us to pass a ton of control to the site editors.
-Using Gutenberg and the blocks we created, our editors have created beautiful donation pages for the different areas of the center that users can contribute to.
+The Gutenberg editor has allowed us to pass considerable control to the site editors.
+Using Gutenberg and the blocks we created, our editors have created beautiful donation pages for the different areas of the center to which users can contribute.

 <h3><span>Challenge:</span>Multilingual</h3>

 Because The <abbr title="World Community for Christian Meditation">WCCM</abbr> is a global organization, it is inevitable that people with many different language preferences will be viewing the site.
-We wanted to make sure that the site was built with full translation support.
+Therefore, we wanted to make sure that the site was built with full translation support.
 In all of our templates, I utilized the WordPress <a href="https://codex.wordpress.org/Function_Reference/_2" target="_blank">translation function</a> namespaced to our theme.

 ex: `__( 'Facilitator', 'bonnevaux' );`

 Using this in conjuction with the <a href="https://wpml.org/" target="_blank">WordPress Multilingual Plugin</a> allowed us to create a theme where all text is available for translation.
-The site is currently in English and French, with plans for more languages in the near future.
+The site is currently in English and French with plans for more languages in the near future.